smoke74/Getting-Farthest-Bot/README.md

 if you are the owner of the server, do not give the channel ids or the bot token to users you don't 100% trust. they can use this info to deafen other people or send messages with the bot, even if they don't have permissions.

 if you can't copy the channel ids in the steps below or you can't add the bot to your server, you probably don't have permissions. ask the owner of the server to add the bot and give you the channel ids.

+this version of the bot only works in servers, and has the same features as the original getting far bot.

 steps: